jonathanmdr/resilience-http-client/README.md

-# Sample modular project for explain about resilient HTTP clients
+# Sample of Resilience Patterns for Services Integration
+> Explanations about patterns applied on API, HTTP Client, and Pub/Sub integrations.

 ---